leok7v/kvm/README.md

 ﻿# KVM: Key-Value Map in C

-The `kvm` library provides a lightweight implementation of a key-value map (dictionary) for C programs, with support for dynamic memory allocation and custom key/value types.
+The `kvm` single file header library provides simple, lightweight implementation of a key-value map (dictionary) for as C23 code, with support for dynamic heap memory allocation and custom key/value types.

+Key type values should be equal comparable by ```memcmp()```.

 ## Features

 - Fixed size or dynamically allocated and automatically growing maps
-- Supports custom key and value types
+- Supports variety of fixed key and value types
 - Configurable error handling

 ## Usage